Site Search

 Vita

-Her research interests focus on media analysis, terminology, and business communication, as well as the intersection between linguistics and identity negotiation.
+Her research interests focus on media discourse and specialised communication, as well as the intersection between linguistics and identity negotiation.
 Her works rely on mixed-method approaches, mainly informed by corpus linguistics, critical discourse analysis, and multimodality.

-She is currently involved in the international research project YourTerm - FOOD by the Terminology Coordination Unit of the European Parliament and is also a member of the I-LanD Interuniversity Research Centre.
+She is currently involved in different international research projects, including YourTerm - ENVI by the Terminology Coordination Unit of the European Parliament, and she has previously been involved in the FOOD edition of the YourTem project.
+Alessia is also a member of the I-LanD Interuniversity Research Centre.
 She has presented at numerous conferences at an international level and published articles in established journals (Class A in Italy).

 Selected Publications